nmarusov/katamino/README.md

 X
 ```

-You can add custom shapes to /shapes folder and add it common shape set in solver.py:
+You can add custom shapes to */shapes* folder and add it to the common shape set in *solver.py* module:
 ```python
 SHAPES = {
     shapes.ShapeC(),